msillano/IoTwebUI/html/README.md

 1. Access the data of the Tuya and x-device devices in IoTwebUI
 2. Launch a scene ('tap-tro-run) or a RULE (with name).

-The simplest application of these features is the creation of user interfaces in HTML (WEB).<br>
+The simplest application of these features is the creation of user interfaces in HTML (WEB) as a REST client.<br>
 Here we have a collection of examples:

 a) **Widget Libraries**: they have the particularity that it is enough to place a widget with two numbers (x, y) in a web page with a background: